JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Multiplatform build

-Kotlin/Native, as well as Kotlin/JVM and Kotlin/JS, supports multiplatform projects.
-Such a support is included in the Kotlin/Native Gradle plugin by default and there is no need to apply additional plugins to use it.
-By default multiplatform support is turned off, and could be enabled with the `enableMultiplatform` DSL method:
+Kotlin/Native, Kotlin/JVM, and Kotlin/JS, support multiplatform projects.
+Such support is included in the Kotlin/Native Gradle plugin by default and there is no need to apply any additional plugins to use it.
+By default multiplatform support is turned off, and can be enabled with the `enableMultiplatform` DSL method:

     apply 'konan'